Copay vs Coinsurance, What You Actually Pay

 When does coinsurance apply?

-If you have a coinsurance plan, coinsurance typically applies after you reach your deductible.
-The percent you pay depends on the plan, and your payments count toward the out-of-pocket max.
+Coinsurance typically applies after you reach your deductible.
+The percent you pay depends on the plan, and your coinsurance payments count toward the out-of-pocket max.

 Disclaimer: This calculator and educational content provide estimates for informational purposes only and are not medical, financial, or legal advice.
 Plan rules vary by employer and insurer.
 Always review your plan documents or consult a qualified professional for guidance.